TentacleOrg/Tentacle/doc/TvShowsApi.md

 final int season = 56; // int | Optional filter by season number.
 final String seasonId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | Optional.
 Filter by season id.
 final bool isMissing = true; // bool | Optional.
-Filter by items that are missing episodes or not. final String adjacentTo = adjacentTo_example; // String | Optional.
+Filter by items that are missing episodes or not. final String adjacentTo = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | Optional.
 Return items that are siblings of a supplied item. final String startItemId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | Optional.
 Skip through the list until a given item is found. final int startIndex = 56; // int | Optional.
 The record index to start at.
 All items with a lower index will be dropped from the results. final int limit = 56; // int | Optional.
 The maximum number of records to return.